Kenya tells Somalia "put house in order" after mall attack

-NAIROBI Kenya's president told Somalia's leaders on Tuesday to "put their house in order", in a sign of frustration at the festering instability in the neighbouring country after members of a Somali militant group attacked a Nairobi shopping mall.
+NAIROBI Kenya's president told Somalia on Tuesday to "put their house in order," in a sign of frustration at the festering instability in the neighbouring country after members of a Somali militant group attacked and killed dozens at a Nairobi shopping mall.

-The al Qaeda-linked al Shabaab group said it raided the Westgate centre, killing at least 67 people, in revenge for Kenya's military campaign against its fighters inside Somalia.
+The al Qaeda-linked al Shabaab group said it raided the Westgate mall, killing at least 67 people in a four-day siege, in revenge for Kenya's military campaign against its fighters inside Somalia.

+Al-Shabaab repeated its warnings to Kenya on Tuesday of new attacks if it did not pull troops from Somalia.

-The attack bore out widespread fears that Somalia, whose cash-strapped government exerts little control beyond the capital Mogadishu, remained a training ground for militant Islam and a launchpad for attacks beyond its borders.
+The mall attack bore out widespread fears that Somalia, whose cash-strapped government exerts little control beyond the capital Mogadishu, remained a training ground for militant Islam and a launching pad for attacks beyond its borders.

 Kenyan President Uhuru Kenyatta said he would not be bullied into withdrawing his soldiers, who are part of an African peacekeeping force.